-By comparison, under the rates and schedule proposed for the GGA through this Fee Study, this same landowner would pay a maximum of \$77.20 per year (40 acres x \$1.93/acre) or \$386 over the five year period.
-From a cost standpoint, as well as a regulation standpoint, the GGA desires to prevent state intervention while effectively managing groundwater resources and provide a tailored approach to groundwater management.
+By comparison, under the rates and schedule proposed for the GGA through this Fee Study, this same landowner would pay a maximum of 77.20 per year (40 acres x 1.93/acre).
+From a cost standpoint, as well as a regulation standpoint, the GGA desires is to prevent state intervention while effectively managing groundwater resources.
 As such, the purpose of the GGA is to fully comply with SGMA on behalf of its landowners to avoid state intervention.